A home inspection checklist can help house hunters know what they’re getting into—whether a property will likely be more of a nuisance than a nest.

 Structural components like these will likely be looked at in your home inspection.
-You’ll want to be sure the floors are level — drooping or slanting floors might point to bigger problems below.
-You’ll also want to consider the floors cosmetically.
+You’ll want to be sure the floors are level.
+And consider the floors cosmetically.
 Is the carpeting new?
 Are there wooden floors that need refinishing?

 Look for cracks in the drywall or plaster that make up the walls and ceiling as well.
-Sometimes these cracks are a natural change in a home, as walls expand and contract with weather changes.
-But it’s good to know if all you’ll need is spackle and paint, or if repairs will require a lot more time and money.
+Sometimes cracks are a natural change as walls expand and contract with weather changes.
+But it’s good to know if all you’ll need is spackle and paint or if repairs will require a lot more time and money.